 Mission says rents main poverty cause, 13 November 1999, This article looks at a report, Hidden Hunger, the New Zealand Network Against Food Poverty and the impact new market rents were having on families.

 Turkish police silence human rights doctors, 8 November 2000.
-A conference of doctors was cancelled after Turkish police insisted on staying for the meeting and filming delegates.
+A conference of doctors was canceled after Turkish police insisted on staying for the meeting and filming delegates.
 The meeting was to discuss the issues affecting the health care of prisoners.

 From ‘free’ black to indigenous doctor, 3 July 2002.
 An interview with Doctor Louis Peachy about life growing up as an indigenous Australian and his journey to becoming one of the first four indigenous Australians to become a doctor.